 As you are unsure of what you have, and I cannot make an accurate determination without specimens to look at, your best course of action is to call Orkin.
-An Orkin Technician will come to your home and conduct a thorough inspection.
+An Orkin Pro will come to your home and conduct a thorough inspection.
 Upon completion, a report will be provided, and the inspector will be able to assess what you actually have.
 Whether they are ants or termites, they are both pests that need to be controlled.
-Your Orkin Technician will develop a customized treatment plan to control whichever pest you are dealing with.
+Your Orkin Pro will develop a customized treatment plan to control whichever pest you are dealing with.

 Get More Answers from Orkin

 Our customer care team is available for you 24 hours a day.